-Our long-term incentive plan is designed to reward the creation of value for our shareholders while providing a vehicle to attract and retain talented and skilled executives.
-The long-term incentive plan also plays a crucial role in aligning variable compensation with the appropriate risk time horizon and accountability for long- and medium-term decisions.
+Our Long-Term Incentive Plan (LTIP) is designed to reward the creation of value for our shareholders while providing a vehicle to attract and retain talented and skilled executives.
+The long-term incentive plan also plays a crucial role in aligning variable compensation with the appropriate risk time horizon and accountability for medium- and long-term decisions.
 Being 100% equity-based, our long-term incentive plan's value to the executive is very much dependent on increasing share-price performance, which in turn benefits all shareholders.
 Furthermore, the PSU component of the long-term incentive plan rewards the achievement of cash flow growth targets that enable BCE to grow its dividend, which also aligns with shareholders' interests.
-Similar to the 2012, 2013 and 2014 grants, the 2015 grants under our long-term incentive plan were allocated 50% in RSUs, 25% in PSUs and 25% in stock options.
+Similar to grants awarded since 2012, the 2018 grants under our long-term incentive plan were allocated 50% in RSUs, 25% in PSUs and 25% in stock options.